rectangulr/rectangulr/README.md

 Powerful terminal apps

+- Runs locally in the terminal
 - Simple interface
-- No complex styling
+	- No CSS, simple styling using signals
-- Runs locally
+- Builtin components: List, JsonEditor, AppShell
-- Based on Angular, a proven framework
+- Based on Angular
+- Runs on the web for demos or if you want to share your program with other people